Analytic and numerical toolkit for the Anderson model in one dimension: Abstract

 \section{Abstract}

 The Anderson model in one dimension is a quantum particle on a discrete chain of sites with nearest-neighbor hopping and random on-site potentials.
 It is a progenitor of many further models of disordered systems, and it has spurred numerous developments in various branches of physics.
-The literature is silent, however, on practical analytic tools for computing the density-of-states of this model when the distribution of the on-site potentials is arbitrary.
+The literature does not readily provide, however, practical analytic tools for computing the density-of-states of this model when the distribution of the on-site potentials is arbitrary.
 Here, supersymmetry-based techniques are employed to give an explicit linear integral equation whose solutions control the density-of-states.
 The output of this analytic procedure is in perfect agreement with numerical sampling.
 By Thouless formula, these results immediately provide analytic control over the localization length.

 Anderson localization \cite{anderson} has been around for nearly 70 years, becoming one of the reference themes for studies of disorder.
 It has found numerous applications to transport phenomena in solid state physics, as well as propagation of light and sound in disordered media \cite{phystoday}.